-Question 1: How much does it cost to build an ADU?
+Question 1: How much does it cost to build a small home or an ADU?

-This is a difficult question to answer without knowing more specifics about your project, but we can at least give you some insight into the typical construction cost of a brand new, detached ADU.
+Therefore giving an accurate estimate without knowing more specifics about your project would be difficult.
+But we can at least give you some insight into the general construction cost of a brand new home or detached ADU.

 • $5,000 - Permits Development Charges

-Question 2: How long does it take to design and build an ADU?
+Question 2: How long does it take to design and build a small home or ADU?

 Every project and client is different.
-In our experience it can take about 3-4 weeks to design an ADU, about 4-6 weeks to get permit approval from municipalities, and another 1 to 3months to build depending on weather, unexpected delays and other unforeseen setbacks.
+In our experience it can take about 3-4 weeks to design a custom home or ADU, about 4-6 weeks to get permit approval from municipalities, and another 1 to 3months to build & set depending on weather, unexpected delays and other unforeseen setbacks.

 Question 3: What services does Carriage Home Builders provide?